Aljgutier/react_flask/README.md

 To keep things simple the React client and Flask API are put into a single image using a multi-stage build.
 The Flask functionally is configured to serve as the client static file server (i.e., from the build step) and also as the API serving via the corresponding API routes.
 The alternative is to create separate Frontend and Backend containers, followed by a Docker compose step to define and run the multi-container application.

-**flask API**
+**Dockerize the Flask API/backend**
 As a step towards an eventual single Dockerfile (client and API) let's get a little practice by first Dockerizing the Flask API (backend).
-Eventually, we will not use this for production deployment, but this is useful for testing the API locally and as a step towards developing the final Dockerfile (client and API).
+Eventually, we will not use this for our production deployment, but this is useful for testing the API locally and as a step towards developing the final Dockerfile (client and API).
+Alternatively (for other use cases), the backend can be deployed as a microservice API serving an independently developed client App.

 Our `Docker.flask` file is in the project top directory.
 Make sure you are working from the project's top directory (above the flask_api directory)